gnowland/wordpress-docker-deploy/README.md

 # Make Success ✨
-A makefile-managed scaffolding, pushing, pulling, syncing, databases and files local &amp; remote all-in-one development system.
+A makefile-managed all-in-one development system for scaffolding, pushing, pulling, and syncing databases and files to and from local and staging and remote servers.
+Phew.

 Currently in use on a [Dokku](http://dokku.viewdocs.io/dokku/)-powered [Docker](https://docker.com)-ized [WordPress](https://wordpress.org) installation.